Building a business case for adopting EVs and sustainable fleet strategies

 Before you can create a business case, you need to define what sustainable fleet strategies are and their desired outcome.
 In general, they can be broken down into two main objectives: reducing carbon emissions and improving operational efficiency.
 These goals are often intertwined and work together to make your fleet more sustainable.

-For example, by transitioning a portion of your fleet to electric vehicles you are simultaneously reducing tailpipe emissions and fossil fuel usage while saving money, as EVs typically have a lower total cost of ownership (TCO).
+For example, by transitioning a portion of your fleet to electric vehicles, you are simultaneously reducing vehicle exhaust emissions and fossil fuel usage while saving money, as EVs typically have a lower total cost of ownership (TCO).

 It is important to note that fleet electrification is not the only way to create a more sustainable fleet.
 There are many practices that can be implemented with traditional internal combustion engine (ICE) vehicles.

 There are different ways to approach becoming more sustainable, and finding the right strategies will depend on your fleet's specific situation.
 You should take into consideration factors such as applicable government mandates, available incentives and vehicle application.
 By using telematics data, you can benchmark your current fleet operations, allowing you to accurately measure the impact of any of these new strategies.